axadam/Numerical/README.md

 ### Notes

 Care is taken to cite sources for algorithms and also to spell out derivations in the comments.
-There is a preference in the code for a functional style where it doesn't sacrifice performance.
-Testing has focused on accuracy and not performance so far, and is not at all broad enough yet on accuracy.
+While the source algorithms are generally performant this code has not been optimized for performance.